tox-dev/tox/docs/explanation.rst

 only import one virtualenv version per process, projects that need both old and new Pythons in a single ``tox.toml`` hit a wall.

+tox closes this gap automatically: for each environment it checks the targeted :ref:`base_python` against the installed virtualenv's `version support timeline <https://virtualenv.pypa.io/en/latest/reference/compatibility.html>`_, and when that interpreter can no longer be created, it derives a :ref:`virtualenv_spec` pinning the newest virtualenv that still can.
+To stay conservative it only downgrades when *every* ``base_python`` candidate is unsupported -- otherwise tox may resolve to a creatable interpreter and no bootstrap is needed.

-The :ref:`virtualenv_spec` setting resolves this by decoupling the virtualenv used for environment creation from the one tox imports.
-When set, tox:
+The :ref:`virtualenv_spec` setting (whether derived or set explicitly) resolves this by decoupling the virtualenv used for environment creation from the one tox imports.
+When non-empty, tox:

 1. Creates a bootstrap venv (using the stdlib ``venv`` module) in ``.tox/.virtualenv-bootstrap/``.
 2. Installs the specified virtualenv version into that bootstrap venv via pip.